 To say that Varanasi gets all its culture from religion would be unfair to the land that has produced some of the greatest artists in the country.
 Varanasi has always been a city that has nurtured a great emphasis on knowledge.
 The Banaras Hindu University and its alumni have always been prominent contributors in the fields of music, arts, literature, science and mathematics.

 To experience Varanasi in all its glory, you must visit Varanasi during Dev Deepawali, usually a week after Diwali.
 You are sure to have a surreal experience as the whole city is lit up and celebrating Dev Deepawali in full gusto.
 Consumption of Bhang (the extract of the leaves of the male cannabis plant) in food generally in Lassis and Thandai is legal in Varanasi and is something you should definitely try.
-We recommend exercising caution and consuming Bhang in moderation.
+Although, we recommend exercising caution and consuming Bhang in moderation.

 Varanasi also has their own variations to Poha in the Choora Matar; essentially flattened rice soaked in ghee mixed with spices and milk or ghee.
 A chat delicacy that we definitely recommend is the Tamatar Chaat.
 Varanasi’s take on chaat.
 Tomatoes mixed with spices and boiled potatoes are sprinkled with chaat masala and served bite sized semolina biscuits.

 In terms of beverages, Varanasi like the rest of the country makes great Chai, then there’s the local favorite Thandai and Lassi, both regular and special (with Bhang).

 By Air – All the big metro airports, especially Delhi, Mumbai and Kolkata are extremely well connected to Varanasi by air.
 Places like Bangalore and Cochin also have decent direct flight connectivity.
 For most other cities, there’s always the option of a one stop flight via Delhi or Mumbai.